luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-Keep in mind, the query provider [yii\data\ActiveDataProvider](http://www.yiiframework.com/doc-2.0/yii-data-activedataprovider.html) will be used to populate your data, and the expression will be used as `query` Paraementer of the ActiveDataProvider, so now `all()` method needs to be called.
+Keep in mind the query provider [yii\data\ActiveDataProvider](http://www.yiiframework.com/doc-2.0/yii-data-activedataprovider.html) will be used to populate your data and the expression will be used as `query` parameter of the ActiveDataProvider which means now the `all()` method needs to be called.

 ## Override ngRestFind

-In order to customize the grid list query to hide (or join) data from the grid list view, you can override the {{\luya\admin\ngrest\base\NgRestModel::ngRestFind()}} public static method.
-This method will be called to retrieve all your data.
-For example we assume you want to list all news entries which `is_archived` is not 1 (represents an archived news message) than you could override the ngRestFind method as followed:
+In order to customize the grid list query to hide (or join) data from the grid list view you can override the {{\luya\admin\ngrest\base\NgRestModel::ngRestFind()}} public static method.
+This method will be called to retrieve all your data, e.g. we want to list all news entries which have the status `is_archived` and not 1 (represents an archived news message) than you could override the ngRestFind method as followed:

 ```php
 public static function ngRestFind()